-- A "Request for Administration of Medication Form" (which can be obtained on the website) signed by the parent. - A "Request for Administration of Medication Form" (which can be obtained on the website) signed by the medical doctor, renewed annually at the beginning of the school year.
+- A Request for Administration of Medication Form (available on the District website) signed by the parent, and signed by the medical doctor, renewed annually at the beginning of the school year.
 Some non-prescription medications may be supplied by the school please check your school for specifics. - All medication needs to be labeled with the student's name and brought to school by a parent. - Except for diabetes medication, asthma medication and epinephrine auto-injectors maintained by students authorized to self-medicate, all student non-prescription medication must be stored in an appropriate locked cabinet in the Health Office, accessible to authorized personnel only.